Daniel-Mietchen/pledges/faq.md

 # About

 This file contains clarifications pertaining to frequent questions related to my pledges.
-For the moment, this is a draft space.
+If you have additional questions or need further clarifications, please let me know.

 # Questions

 ## Authoring